jhpohovey/wikipedia-graph-network-analyzer/README.md

 Welcome to our CS225 Final Project.
 We decided to use a wikipedia hyperlink network to create a graph where the vertices consists of all the articles and the edges connect any two articles that are connected via hyperlink.
 We wanted to accomplish four main goals based on our graph.

-⋅⋅* Traverse each component and vertex in our graph using BFS
+1. Traverse each component and vertex in our graph using BFS
+2. Implement Dijskta’s shortest path algorithm on our graph with set weights to determine the path between two vertices with the lowest combined edge weights
+3.Use the landmark path algorithm to determine the least number of connections for a path between two nodes through any intermediate node.
+4.Create a visual output that is visually appealing and also informational using the vertices and edges in our graph

 ## Input File